DavidTNguyen/testing-workshop-cypress/slides/00-start.md

 +++

-- make sure you have started Redux-TodoMVC in another terminal with `npm start`
+- make sure you have started react-todomvc in another terminal with `npm run start`
 - click on "spec.js" in Cypress GUI

 +++